halbux/sparselizard/README_GET_STARTED.md

 4. Now we are going to actually compile sparselizard.
 This should also be straightforward: just run 'make' in the terminal (or 'make -j4' if you have 4 computing cores).

 5. You're done!
-Follow the examples in the 'tutorial' folder to discover sparselizard!
+Follow the examples in the 'examples' folder to discover sparselizard!
 But let's first run a very simple test:

 - Get the GMSH binary for your operating system and copy it to the sparselizard folder.